Universal deterministic quantum operations in microwave quantum links: Quantum state transfer

 This difference is very relevant when we consider imperfections.
 Indeed, even though STIRAP is not affected by diffraction and approaches perfect transfer for long enough controls, the fact that the protocol is much slower means that it will be more sensitive to decoherence.
 As example, Fig.~\ref{fig3}(b) considers a realistic protocol with all imperfections and a finite qubit lifetime $T_1=11.5\mu$s, comparable to the one in state-of-the-art experiments~\cite{Chang2020}.
 When decoherence is taken into account, the order of magnitude difference in the protocol duration translates into more than an order of magnitude improvement in the protocol fidelity.
+In addition, although a direct-SWAP protocol can reach higher fidelities than STIRAP in faster times, it still does not improve the resulting fidelity of pulse shaping and it becomes sensitive to deviations from an optimal operation time, cf. App.~\ref{app:swap}.